nikoloiz/alexx/README.md

-A helpful telegram bot to get you through your day\n __coming soon__
+A helpful telegram bot to get you through your day

+__coming soon__